VariantEffect/mavehgvs/docs/spec.rst

 MAVE-HGVS supports substitutions of a single nucleotide or amino acid.

-Unlike in HGVS, variants that describe identity to the reference at a single position (e.g. :code:`c.44=`) are not valid for nucleotide positions.
+Unlike in HGVS, variants that describe identity to the reference (target) at a single position (e.g. :code:`c.44=`) are not valid for nucleotide positions.
-Variants describing identity to the full reference (e.g. :code:`c.=`) are valid and are the intended way to specify identity to the target (wild-type) sequence.
+Variants describing identity to the full target sequence (e.g. :code:`c.=`) are valid and are the intended way to specify identity to the target (wild-type) sequence.

-Variants that describe identity to the reference at a single amino acid position (e.g. :code:`p.Cys22=`) are valid and are the preferred way to describe specific synonymous variants.
+This replaces the `Enrich2 <https://doi.org/10.1186/s13059-017-1272-5>`_ :code:`_wt` and :code:`_sy` variant syntax.

 The target-identity variants :code:`c.=` and :code:`p.=` are only valid on their own and are considered invalid as part of multi-variants.

+Variants that describe identity to the target at a single amino acid position (e.g. :code:`p.Cys22=`) are valid and are the preferred way to describe specific synonymous variants.

 .. warning:: Many variants currently in MaveDB use only '=' as part of multi-variants and are therefore invalid MAVE-HGVS.